A Message from John Briggs Provincial Grand Charity Steward

 I have been involved in charity matters for over 21 years, from when I first joined the Harrow section of the Charity Forum.

-I am now 56 years young and have been married to Lesley for over 35 years, with 2 sons and one grandson.
+I am now 60 years young and have been married to Lesley for over 37 years, with 2 sons and three grandchildren.
 My hobbies are football, golf, and the fine arts.

 My position as Provincial Grand Charity Steward is to communicate effectively the desire of the Rulers of the Province, with respect to charity and to forward their message through the channels of Charity Stewards, and Festival Stewards (when in festival mode), throughout all the Lodges of the Province.